 Sales and other teams will quickly fall back into their old ways of finding information in disparate systems and using manual processes.

-Demonstrate the importance of CRM by allocating time for training sessions and develop training plans for individual roles that will support continued learning and create CRM advocates.
+Demonstrate its importance by allocating time for training sessions and developing training plans for individual roles that will support continued learning and create advocates.
 Provide plenty of notice for training and deliver training in an environment that is free of interruptions.